The PIEoneer Awards 2019

 Celebrating innovation and achievement in international education.

-You can enter up to three award categories by nominating yourself/your organisation, or someone else/another organisation.
+You can enter up to three award categories by nominating your own or another organisation/project.
 There is no charge to enter.

-Entries will be judged according to the questions on each entry form.
 There is a word limit of 300 words for each question.
-Any words included that go over the 300 word limit will not be scored.
+Any words included that go over the word limit will not be scored.

 You may include up to three static images to support your entry if you wish.
 Any text included on the images will not be included in the word limits.